-☐ If you are in housing give notice of the date you intend to vacate quarters (remember 45 days notice is the minimum).

-- ☐ If you are applying for housing at the new station fax a copy of your application for housing, copy of the orders and dependency verification form to the new housing officer. - □ Plan a date for the yard sale to get rid of those things that you will not be taking along - □ Check with your insurance company to see what transient coverage you have for your move. - □ Spouses should give notice at work and obtain a letter of referral. - □ Begin filling out change of address forms.
+- ☐ If you are in housing give notice of the date you intend to vacate quarters (remember 45 days notice is the minimum). - ☐ If you are applying for housing at the new station fax a copy of your application for housing, copy of the orders and dependency verification form to the new housing officer. - □ Plan a date for the yard sale to get rid of those things that you will not be taking along - □ Check with your insurance company to see what transient coverage you have for your move.

-4 Weeks (30 Days) before you move:

-- □ Set up your "Family Records File" with legal, insurance, medical and financial information that you may need during this transfer. - □ Check school schedules and enrollment requirements - □ Notify schools of your move.
-Arrange to pick up records or ask for the procedures to have records sent to the new school. - □ Ensure all dependents are properly listed on DEERS and that ID Cards will not expire during the move. - ☐ If you do not have a residence at the new location make arrangements for mail forwarding.
-Some options may be the new station or have your mail held until you send for it. - Obtain names, phone numbers and requirements (such as deposits) for utility companies at the new location.
-Place these in your Relocation Binder. - □ For High Value Items you will be shipping, get appraisals and start gathering receipts.
-(The Coast Guard will not reimburse you for appraisals.) - □ Start to sort your belongings and make an area for things that you will be taking with you. - □ Send out your change of address cards.
-Don't forget all of the relatives and the magazines that you subscribe to. - □ Gather personal records that you haven't received yet from the doctors, dentists, lawyers, accountants, schools, and religious institutions. - □ Notify Current Utility Companies (gas, phone, water, electric, cable TV) of disconnect dates and a forwarding address. - □ Start making plans for where you will stay the final few days after your furniture is gone.
+Spouses should give notice at work and obtain a letter of referral.
+Begin filling out change of address forms.
+4 Weeks (30 Days) before you move: □ Set up your "Family Records File" with legal, insurance, medical and financial information that you may need during this transfer.
+Check school schedules and enrollment requirements □ Notify schools of your move.
+Arrange to pick up records or ask for the procedures to have records sent to the new school. □ Ensure all dependents are properly listed on DEERS and that ID Cards will not expire during the move. ☐ If you do not have a residence at the new location make arrangements for mail forwarding.
+Some options may be the new station or have your mail held until you send for it.
+Obtain names, phone numbers and requirements (such as deposits) for utility companies at the new location.
+Place these in your Relocation Binder. □ For High Value Items you will be shipping, get appraisals and start gathering receipts.
+(The Coast Guard will not reimburse you for appraisals.) □ Start to sort your belongings and make an area for things that you will be taking with you. □ Send out your change of address cards.
+Don't forget all of the relatives and the magazines that you subscribe to. □ Gather personal records that you haven't received yet from the doctors, dentists, lawyers, accountants, schools, and religious institutions. □ Notify Current Utility Companies (gas, phone, water, electric, cable TV) of disconnect dates and a forwarding address.
+Start making plans for where you will stay the final few days after your furniture is gone.

 If you are moving from a high rise be sure to reserve the elevator for moving day.

-Tv vo Weeks before you move: Drain oil and gas from your power equipment and prepare the equipment for the move.
+Two Weeks before you move:

+Drain oil and gas from your power equipment and prepare the equipment for the move.
 Verify schedules with the housing office and transportation office.
 If you are in government housing arrange for carpet cleaning.
 Cancel deliveries and services such as newspaper, diaper service and trash collection as of the moving day.
 Arrange for someone to watch children on moving day.
 Arrange for someone to watch your pets on moving day.
 Use up perishable foods and start to give away freezer items that you will not be able to use before the move.
 Or ne Week before the Move: If you are not taking them with you give plants away to a loving home.
 Have your car serviced for the trip.
 Obtain traveler's checks for trip expenses.
 Make any necessary arrangements for the moving van to park.
 Th e day before: Verify schedules for the children and pets for tomorrow.
 Pack your luggage and anything you are taking with you.
 If you are leasing your telephones or cable box return them to the appropriate places.
 Pick up drinks, snacks, etc for tomorrow.
-Mo oving Day: Get up early and be ready for the movers.
-Plan to be there all day.
-Lock up your Family Records File, jewelry and other important valuables.
-Place the items you are taking with you in the car or other area that is off limits to the packers and movers.